SAP-samples/teched2025-DA265/exercises/ex3/README.md

 <BR>
 <BR>

-When we copy the story, we shall also copy the underlying data model as we shall enhance this copied model later.
+When copying the story, we will also copy the underlying data model, as we plan to enhance this copied model later.

+We are currently using the 'sample' model; however, we will create a copy of an identical sample that has already been renamed.
+This will make it clearer later which model is which and avoid the need to rename the model.

+> If you decide to use this workshop **outside of SAP TechEd**, you should rename your copied model either at the time of copying or afterwards by changing the model settings (General settings – Name and description)